neu-se/covey.town/DESIGN.md

 ## User Story 2:

 ## User Story 3:
+### Friend List
+- Upon sign in, user's friend list is fetched from the database and populated in the UI.
+- Friend list is filtered into an online and an offline list.
+- User can join a friend's room if he/she is currently online and in a room.
+  - Joining a friend's room calls the same handler as joining a room.

 ### Add Friend:
 - Upon sign in, user’s friendRequestSocket is connected and ready to listen to incoming friend requests.
 - When user A sends a friend request to user B,